Suno v5 vs v4.5: Full Feature & Audio Upgrade Guide - Jack Righteous

 1. Draft with concise prompts; shape structure in the editor.

-4. Export stems for final polish.
+4. Export stems for final polish when it matters.

 Suno v5 Series — Full List